alexguerra-dev/hello-vibe/README.md

 # Hello, Vibe

 This is a place for me to explore and experiment with _vibe_ coding.
+I love setting up projects.
+So, I am going to try and make a project template.
+The technologies that I am going are listed below.

 ## Technologies

 - Typescript
 - NextJS
 - Tailwind CSS

+> [!QUESTION] Backend?
+> What technologies should I have to make a functioning backend?

 ## Getting Started